 ⏲️How to Make Eggplant Rollatini

-Sprinkle each slice generously with salt.
+- Sprinkle each slice generously with salt.
 Set the thin slices of eggplant on a wire rack placed over a large baking sheet.
 Let the eggplant sit for 15-30 minutes to help draw out moisture.
+Rinse the eggplant off to remove excess salt, then brush the eggplant with olive oil on each side.

+- Heat a grill pan or grill to medium-high heat, then cook on each side until slightly softened.
 Next, transfer the eggplant to a baking sheet or plate and cover with a dish towel.
 The towel traps the heat and continues to steam the eggplant!

-In a large mixing bowl, combine all of the filling ingredients.
+- Combine all of the filling ingredients.
 Stir until well combined.

 🥗What to Serve with Rollatini